Mailoni brothers: Deaths

-On the afternoon of June 24, 2013, Corporal Joe Shapela of the Chindwin Barracks in Kabwe was asked by villagers to assist them near the banks of the crocodile-infested Lunsemfwa River.
-After noticing fresh footprints and a camp with a billowing fire in the distance, Corporal Shapela and the villagers spotted out Mika and Stephano at the campsite.
+On the afternoon of 24 June 2013, Corporal Joe Shapela of the Chindwin Barracks in Kabwe was asked by villagers to assist them near the banks of the crocodile-infested Lunsemfwa River.
+After noticing fresh footprints and a camp with a billowing fire in the distance, Corporal Shapela and the villagers spotted Mika and Stephano at the campsite.
 After confirming that the two were a part of the most-wanted trio in the country, the Zambian Army opened fire on the campsite, killing all three of the brothers.
-Tunda was the last of the brothers to die after sprinting at an officer despite being wounded in the leg and subsequently being gunned down and killed, his final words allegedly being “Mwatushitisha” (“You have sold us out”), which was aimed towards the villagers for directing the army towards their hideout.
+Tunda was the last of the brothers to die after sprinting at an officer despite being wounded in the leg and was subsequently gunned down and killed.
+His final words were allegedly “Mwatushitisha” (“You have sold us out”), which was aimed towards the villagers for directing the army towards their hideout.